 Our goal for our Career Day is to create an atmosphere that will enable students of the RHAM community to learn about different career options, and learn that hard work and perseverance can help one succeed.
 We also want the students to have a better understanding about the educational and personal attributes that the current business community seeks in future candidates.
 We hope that our Career Day will help students to make informed college and career decisions.

 The Work-Based Learning Program is an individual mentorship program that awards credit to students who hold a job and work a minimum of 100 hours during the semester.
 Students work one on one with the Career Education Coordinator meeting periodically throughout the semester to complete the requirements of the program.

 Students must apply to this program and meet the certain criteria to be accepted.
 Students may only complete one semester of Work-Based Learning, and have the potential to earn 0.5 credits.

-Interested students should pick up an application packet in the Guidance office, from their Guidance counselor, or from the Career Education Coordinator.
+Interested students should submit an application to the Guidance office, their Guidance counselor, or to the Career Education Coordinator.